 We believe that man was created in the image of God by direct act of God and did not come into being as the result of evolution.
 Man was created to glorify God, worship and serve Him, and have fellowship with Him.
 Man fell through sin by disobeying God, thus incurring both physical and spiritual death, which alienated him from God.
 Man’s nature was thus corrupted and he is utterly lost, dead in trespasses and sins, and totally incapable of saving himself and coming back into a right relationship with God by his own merit or effort.
 (Gen. 1:26, 2:6, 17, 3:17-24; Isa.
 59:1-2; Luke 18:26-27, Rom.
 3:9-19, 23, 5:6-8; Eph.
 2:1-3).

 We believe that Satan is the instigator of evil and a real spirit being, not simply the personification of evil.
-He is a fallen angel who, under the sovereign permission of God, has been given temporary rulership of the earth.
+He is a fallen angel.
 He was utterly defeated at the cross, but the execution of his judgment has been postponed by God until the Day of Judgment when he will be cast into the eternal lake of fire.
 In the meantime, he deceives the world and seeks to establish his counterfeit kingdom on earth to discredit and blaspheme God and to tempt, accuse, attack and destroy believers.
 He can be resisted by the believer through faith and reliance on the power of the Holy Spirit.
 (Gen. 3:1-5; Isa.
 14:12-17; Ezek.
 28:11-19; Job 1-2k; 1 John 5:19; 2 Cor.
 11:14; 1 Tim.
 3:6; 1 Pet.
 5:8-9; James 4:7; Rev. 12:9, 20:1-3, 7-10).

 We believe that the shed blood of Jesus Christ on the cross provides the sole basis for forgiveness of sins and salvation, which is the free gift of God’s grace.
-Salvation is effected by the regenerating work of the Holy Spirit and cannot be secured by man’s works or personal merit.
 Salvation is only appropriated by a person placing his faith in the finished work of Christ.
 Repentance is a turning toward God and away from sin and is a part of but not separate from believing faith.
 The gospel is the power of God for salvation to everyone who believes and those who receive Jesus Christ by faith are born again, have their sins forgiven, become children of God, are a new creation in Christ, and are sealed by the Holy Spirit unto the day of redemption, being kept by the power of God.
 (John 1:12-13, 3:1-7, 14-16, 10:27-29, 14:6; Acts 26:20; Rom 1:16, 8:14-17, 31-39, 10:9-10; 2Cor 5:17; Eph.
 1:7, 13-14, 2:8-10; 1 Pet.
 1:3-5).

 We believe that every Christian should live for Christ and not for himself and should, by the power of the indwelling Spirit, allow Christ to manifest His life through him to God’s glory.
 By ever increasing obedience to the Word of God, each believer should mature and progressively become more like Jesus.
 In the power of the Spirit, each believer should live a holy life; not fulfill the lusts of the flesh; exercise his spiritual gifts to build up the body Christ; witness for Christ; be personally involved in making disciples to fulfill the great commission; perform good works and bear fruit to the glory of God.
 (Matt.
 28:18-20; John 15:8, 16; Acts 1:8; Rom.
 6:11-13; 2 Cor.
 5:14-15; Gal.
 2:20; Eph.
 2:10, 4:11-12, 4:22-24; Col. 1:10; 1 Pet.
 1:15-16, 2:11, 4:10-11).

-We believe that the church is the body of Christ of which Jesus is the Head and whose members are those who have truly received Christ by faith.
+We believe that the church is the body of Christ forever.
 The local church is a tangible expression of the body of Christ in a particular location.
 Since all members of the body of Christ are united in Christ by the same Spirit, they should live in love, harmony and unity, being intent on the same purpose and accepting those sectarian or denominational practices which are based on a sincere interpretation of the Bible, which do not relate to substantive doctrinal matters, and which do not in practice cause disunity or hinder the ministry.
 The purpose of the church is to make Christ known to lost men, to make disciples and glorify God on earth.
 Matt.
 28:18-20; John 17; Acts 1:8; 1 Cor.
 12:12-27; Eph.
 1:20-23, 4:1-6, 12-16; Col. 1:24-29).